MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

 > - The segment builder won't suggest valid values from entities when setting the operators for the conditions.
 You can go to **Data** > **Entities** and download the entity data to see which values are available.
 > - Conditions based on the dates let you switch between fixed dates and a floating date range.
 > - If you have multiple rules for your segment, you find a blue bar around the rule you are editing.
+> - You can move rules and conditions to other places in the segment definition.
+Select [...] next to a rule or condition and choose how and where to move it.
 > - The **Undo** and **Redo** controls in the command bar let you roll back back changes.

 ## Quick segments